Bliss-Bass/Documentation/remote_management/using_sshd4a.md

 (These instructions are based off the project wiki found [here](https://github.com/tfonteyn/Sshd4a/wiki))

-Some Bass builds will come with Sshd4a to provide a sshd server for remote access.
+Some Bass builds will come with Sshd4a to provide a sshd server for remote shell access, rsync and scp/sftp services.

 ## Startup options.